Copyright law of the United Kingdom: Evidentiary considerations

 Evidentiary issues may arise if the person who created a work has only his word to prove that the work is original and is his own work.
 The author of an unpublished manuscript or little-known publication, that is remarkably similar to a popular novel, will have an uphill battle convincing a court that the popular novel infringes the copyright in his obscure work.

 Taking some precautionary steps might help to establish independent creation and authorship.

 A common practice to obtain evidence in favour of authorship is to place the copyrighted material in an envelope or package together with a document signed by several people stating that they have examined the work prior to it being sealed and that in their opinion it is original.
 Once this is done the package is mailed to the owner (or, more usefully, his solicitor) by recorded delivery, which helps to establish when the work was created, who the originator of the work is, and that there are signatory validators prepared to state that it is original.

 Once this process is complete the package and contents might be usable in a court of law as evidence of the date of creation (and so priority), if the envelope had been in the custody of a solicitor throughout.
 However, the process is not a reliable one, and cannot create irrefutable evidence in a legal dispute, because of the simplicity of sealing the envelope at a date later than is recorded, or breaking the seal of the envelope and replacing the contents.

+Legislative history and policy

 Criticisms and proposed changes

 A 2006 survey carried out for the National Consumer Council indicated that over half of British adults infringe copyright law by copying music CDs, with 59% stating a belief that copying for personal use is legal.
 In 2006, the Institute for Public Policy Research called for a "private right to copy".
 In December 2006, the Gowers Review of Intellectual Property was published, and the government began a public consultation period on proposals to legalise personal copying.
 In January 2008 the government proposed changes to copyright law that would legalise format shifting for personal use under some limited circumstances.
 The Hargreaves Review of Intellectual Property and Growth, similar to the Gowers Review, was published in May 2011.